 - 6 pair of warm socks. – Wool or synthetic.
 Having a fresh pair of socks for each day is always a nice luxury

 - 1 pair of hiking shorts

-- 3 or 4 t-shirts – REI makes a very nice synthetic t-shirt
+- 3 or 4 t-shirts – Icebreaker makes a very nice Merino wool t-shirts

 - Underwear – REI also sells men’s and women’s briefs that have no cotton in them.
 They are all synthetic material which dries quickly, wicks moisture away from your body and, if it does get wet, will continue to keep you warm